RAK4260 WisDuo Breakout Board Quick Start Guide

 Regional Band and Join Network Setup

-- Upon opening the RAK Serial Port Tool, it should display the same details, as shown in Figure 22, provided it has been less than 5 seconds since you powered the board.
-The firmware is set to work in such a way that 5 seconds after powering the board it initializes with the default settings.
+- When you open the RAK Serial Port Tool, it should display the details shown in Figure 22, provided it has been less than 5 seconds since the board was powered on.
+The firmware is designed to initialize with default settings 5 seconds after powering up.

 EU868 is used for the region as an example.
 This section shows how to change the default region and connect with the network.

-- After the aforementioned 5-second elapse, the current configurations will be reported.
-These configurations are:
+- After the 5-second period has elapsed, the current configurations will be reported.
+These configurations include:

 - Class A